shadowfinderstudios/FishNet-Addressables-Sample/README.md

 # FishNet-Addressables-Sample

-An addressables sample for FishNet in Unity created by Shadowfinder Studios.
+An addressables 2D URP sample for FishNet in Unity created by Shadowfinder Studios.

 Walk to the right to trip the loadable area.